 Houston’s Resource for Economic Developments,

 Trends and Forecasting

-The symposium was held on November 14, 2013, at the Hyatt Regency Hotel.
-The bi-annual publication of "CD-Houston" is currenlty available for sale.
-This CD includes Dr. Robert W. Gilmer's PowerPoint slides along with his text for each slide.
+Our latest symposium was held on May 12, 2015, at the Hyatt Regency Hotel.
+The subject of the symposium was "Good Times or Bad?
+Oil Still Makes a Difference for Houston."
+The bi-annual publication of "CD-Houston" is currently available for sale.
+This CD includes Dr. Gilmer's PowerPoint slides along with his text for each slide.
 If you would like to purchase this CD, please use the online publications page or call our office at 713-743-3869.

 University of Houston

 C. T. Bauer College Of Business

 334 Melcher Hall

 Houston, TX 77204-6021